Kevin-Vivas/Digital_Modulation_Py/README.md

 # 💰 **You can help me by Donating**
   [![PayPal](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/Vivas143)

 # Python Graphics for Digital Modulation

-**The "Digital_Modulation_Py" repository by Kevin-Vivas is a visually captivating resource for exploring various digital modulation techniques, including ASK, FSK, PSK, and QAM, using Python.
+**The "Digital_Modulation_Py" repository by Kevin-Vivas is a visually captivating resource for exploring various digital modulation techniques, including  QPSK, PSK, and QAM, using Python.
 Here's a brief summary of its key features:**

 - **Visual Code Examples: The repository presents code snippets complemented by visually informative graphics, enabling a clearer understanding and practical application of digital modulation techniques.**

-- **Diverse Modulation Techniques: Experience a comprehensive collection of modulation techniques, such as ASK, FSK, PSK, and QAM, through visually engaging demonstrations and intuitive visualizations.**
+- **Diverse Modulation Techniques: Experience a comprehensive collection of modulation techniques, such as QPSK, PSK, and QAM, through visually engaging demonstrations and intuitive visualizations.**

 - **Practical Utility Tools: Benefit from utility functions and classes provided in the repository, which assist in generating waveforms, simulating channel impairments, and analyzing modulation performance metrics.**